f5devcentral/f5-101-lab-kubernetes/docs/cluster-setup-guide/cluster-setup-guide-master-setup.rst

 ::

-	sudo kubeadm init --api-advertise-addresses=10.1.10.11
+	sudo kubeadm init --api-advertise-addresses=10.1.10.11 --pod-network-cidr=10.244.0.0/16

 Here we specify:

 * The IP address that should be used to advertise the master.
-10.1.10.0/24 is the network for our controle plane. if you don't specify the --api-advertise-addresses argument, kubeadm will pick the first interface with a default gateway (because it needs internet access).
+10.1.10.0/24 is the network for our control plane. if you don't specify the --api-advertise-addresses argument, kubeadm will pick the first interface with a default gateway (because it needs internet access).

 When running the command you should see something like this: